upupming/vscode-qt-qml-vcpkg-template/README.md

 # vscode-qt-qml-vcpkg-template

-We use the manifest mode `vcpkg.json` to declare dependencies, just like `package.json` of npm.
+We use the manifest mode `vcpkg.json` to declare dependencies, just like `package.json` for npm.
 Clone the repo and vcpkg using:

 ```bash
 git clone --recurse-submodules https://github.com/upupming/vscode-qt-qml-vcpkg-template.git